Accredited Service Provider

 Stage 1: Business Registration for ASP Company Authorisation (click to expand)

-Step 1 > Create a user name and password to register your business
+Step 1 > Create your supplier profile

-Step 3 > Upload documents for verification
+Step 3 > Service Evaluation

 • Professional Indemnity Insurance (Level 1 ASPs only)